cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - The therapist asked the patient about specific memories or incidents that illustrate each adjective during the session.
 - Similarly, the patient described her father as affectionate, scary, overbearing, powerful, and loving.
 - The therapist asked the patient about specific memories or incidents that illustrate each adjective for her father during the session.

-### The therapist translated the five adjectives for each parent into their positive opposites, which were then given to the ideal parent figures in the i

 **Ideal Parent Figures in Imagery Process (IPF)**